Donald Peers: Career

 Peers found a favourable audience in Australia.
-In 1950 alone he placed the following 12 songs into Australia's Top 20: "Music!
+In 1950 alone, he placed the following 12 songs into Australia's Top 20: "Music!
 Music!
 Music!
 (Put Another Nickel In)", "I Told Them All About You", "(If I Knew You Were Comin') I'd've Baked a Cake", "Harry Lime Theme", "Twenty Four Hours of Sunshine", "Dearie", "Tennessee Waltz", "Enjoy Yourself (It's Later Than You Think)", "Oh, You Sweet One", "Rolling 'Round the World", "My Golden Baby", and "Daddy's Little Girl".

-On May 31, 1954, he went to Australia to tour and remained there for two and a half years.
-His wife and daughter did not accompany him and on his return in 1956 he announced that he was seeking a divorce.
-There was a maintenance dispute which was the subject of a legal battle but his wife would not agree to a divorce as she was a Roman Catholic.
-His long term partner became Kay O'Dwyer who managed his affairs and had accompanied him to Australia.
+On 31 May 1954, he travelled to Australia to tour and remained there for 2½ years.
+His wife and daughter did not accompany him and on his return in 1956, he announced that he was seeking a divorce.
+There was a maintenance dispute that was the subject of a legal battle, but his wife would not agree to a divorce, as she was a Roman Catholic.
+His long-term partner became Kay O'Dwyer, who managed his affairs and had accompanied him to Australia.

-During his absence in Australia, his fans had forgotten him and the pop music scene had changed dramatically with the arrival of rock 'n' roll.
-He returned to TV and radio work but eventually Peers found work via the club circuit, which had taken over from the variety theatres.
-In May 1962, Peers was given his own BBC Wales television programme, Donald Peers Presents, and during the series he introduced Tom Jones and also scientist and writer Brian J. Ford, this time playing boogie piano.
+During his absence in Australia, Peers’ fans had forgotten about him and the pop music scene had changed dramatically with the arrival of rock 'n' roll.
+He returned to TV and radio work, but eventually found work via the club circuit, which had taken over from variety theatres.
+In May 1962, Peers was given his own BBC Wales television programme, Donald Peers Presents, playing boogie piano, and during the series, he introduced Tom Jones, and scientist and writer Brian J. Ford.

-Peers kept busy with many guest appearances on TV shows and in February 1964 he became the compere of BBC TV's new "Club Night" programme, a 40-minute show televised from provincial social clubs with new and well-known entertainers.
+Peers kept busy with many guest appearances on TV shows and in February 1964, he became the compere of BBC TV's new "Club Night" programme, a 40-minute show televised from provincial social clubs with new and well-known entertainers.
 The show was very successful and he made 18 appearances over the next year or so.
 Shows for the BBC Light Programme and for BBC2 followed.

-He made a comeback to the record charts with "Please Don't Go" (a ballad set to the tune of Offenbach's "Barcarolle" from The Tales of Hoffmann), which reached No. 3 in the UK Singles Chart in 1969.
-He made several appearances on BBC-TV's Top of the Pops in February 1969 to promote his record.
-Eddy Arnold had pop and country success with his cover version.
+Peers made a comeback to the record charts with "Please Don't Go" (a ballad set to the tune of Offenbach's "Barcarolle" from The Tales of Hoffmann), which reached No. 3 in the UK Singles Chart in 1969.
+He made several appearances on BBC-TV's Top of the Pops in February 1969 to promote his recording—Eddy Arnold had pop and country success with his cover version.
 This was followed by a string of singles and albums by Peers, but it was not until 1972 that he had another minor hit with "Give Me One More Chance", which reached the UK Top 40.